-First, we evaluate whether the VAE successfully learned to reconstruct states, generate realistic states using sampling in the latent space and avoid catastrophic forgetting.
+\quad \textbf{Evaluation.} First, we evaluate whether the VAE successfully learned to reconstruct states, generate realistic states using sampling in the latent space and avoid catastrophic forgetting.
 We use visualization to measure performance.
 We also use the Mean Squared Error (MSE) to evaluate reconstruction quality and catastrophic forgetting over time as the environment changes.

 Then, we evaluate the VAE ability to provide a state representation that enables efficient RL training, by measuring the performance of an RL agent using VAE features as input.
 The aim of SRL here is to have features that enable efficient behaviour learning hence the need to evaluate with RL.
-We use several baselines for comparison with S-TRIGGER (policy inputs are features of a VAE trained with our approach): Raw Pixels (policy inputs are raw sensory states, no information compression), Fine-tuning (policy inputs are features of a VAE sequentially fine-tuned), Source Only (policy inputs are features of a VAE trained only on first environment) and Upperbound (policy inputs are features of a VAE trained on data from all environment at once).
+We use several baselines for comparison with S-TRIGGER (policy inputs are features of a VAE trained with our approach): Fine-tuning (policy inputs are features of a VAE sequentially fine-tuned), Source Only (policy inputs are features of a VAE trained only on first environment) and Upperbound (policy inputs are features of a VAE trained on data from all environment at once).